Flows Quickstart

 Settings

-Also, you can give succintly a Name, a Summary and a Description to your flow.
-Those are supposed to be explicit, we recommend you to give context and make them as self-explainatory as possible.
+Also, you can give succinctly a Name, a Summary and a Description to your flow.
+Those are supposed to be explicit, we recommend you to give context and make them as self-explanatory as possible.

-Then, you will configure the Schedule.
+On another tab, you can configure a Schedule to trigger your flow.
 Flows can be triggered by any schedules, their webhooks or their UI but they only have only one primary schedule with which they share the same path.
 This menu is where you set the primary schedule with CRON.
 The default schedule is none.

-Flows on Windmill are by default based on a result basis.
+By default, flows on Windmill are based on a result basis.
 A step will take as inputs the results of previous steps.
 And this works fine for lightweight automation.

 to share data between steps.
-Steps will share a folder at ./shared
+Steps share a folder at ./shared

 in which they can store heavier data and pass them to the next step.